laobamac/OCLP-Mod/docs/PATCHEXPLAIN.md

 ## Injected Kext

-Below is an explanation of what Kexts OCLP-Mod will inject into memory on boot-up.
+Below is an explanation of what Kexts OpenCore Legacy Patcher will inject into memory on boot-up.

 ::: details Injected Kext Explanation